npatel221/CPP_Projects/Sort the URLs/README.md

 Folder Structure
 ```
 Sort the URLs
+|  images (contains images used by the README.md file)
 |  Makefile (helpful file for compiling the C++ program)
 |  README.md (contains information about the program)
 |  URLSorter.cpp (C++ source code file)